ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-leaks.md

 	    LINKEDIN_SECRET_KEY: ${SECRET_KEY}
 ```

-### Slack Tokens
+### **Slack Tokens**
+{{% alert color="info" %}}
+ID: "HS-LEAKS-11"
+{{% /alert %}}

-> A hardcoded credential for your company's Slack can pose a huge threat to the safety and image of your company, since, in the wrong hands, this could lead to data leaking, a high chance of a succesful spear phishing attacks and even access to logs and other development related conversations that could leverage a more critical attack.
+A hardcoded credential for your company's Slack can pose a huge threat to the safety and image of your company, since, in the wrong hands, this could lead to data leaking, a high chance of a succesful spear phishing attacks and even access to logs and other development related conversations that could leverage a more critical attack.
 For more information checkout the CWE-312 \([https://cwe.mitre.org/data/definitions/312.html](https://cwe.mitre.org/data/definitions/312.html)\) advisory.

-Código vulnerável
+**Código vulnerável**

 ```yaml
 version: '3'